 Child sexual abuse and exploitation is a serious challenge for any society, but particularly for Nepal where cases are rarely reported and often kept undercover.
 The growth of sex-tourism, including traveling child sex offenders, has been increasingly noted in Nepal, catering primarily to demand from foreign tourists, mostly from India and Europe.
 Though prostitution is illegal in Nepal it is prevalent in urban areas, and as many as 12,000 young girls are trafficked to brothels within the country and in India.

-Terre des Hommes programme covers eight touristic locations in all four sides of the country to safeguard children from potential vulnerabilities through comprehensive interventions.
+Our programme covers eight touristic locations in all four sides of the country to safeguard children from potential vulnerabilities through comprehensive interventions.
 These interventions are a combination of prevention, service delivery to victims of sexual exploitation, lobby and advocacy and prosecution of perpetrators.
-For prevention of such abuses, interventions such as awareness to highly vulnerable communities, sensitisation of relevant stakeholders in tourism industry, and mass awareness through radio channels are planned.
-Identified/ referred victims will be supported with psycho-social care, shelter, medical and legal assistances.
+For prevention of such abuses, interventions, such as awareness to highly vulnerable communities, sensitisation of relevant stakeholders in the tourism industry, and mass awareness through radio channels are planned.
+Identified victims will be supported with care, shelter, medical and legal assistance.
 Close coordination and necessary capacity building to law enforcement officials will be extended for speedy prosecution of offenders.
-Continuous engagement with Government officials will bring out new schemes/ policies for combating sexual exploitation of children.
+Continuous engagement with government officials will bring out new policies to combate sexual exploitation of children.